rachelledm/PokemonCardGame2021/README.md

 Repl does not support music, but regardless both will run the program properly

-For use of program without a database, replace the game loop file with the mainTest file
+For use of program without a database, replace the game loop file with the mainTest file When using the mainTest file the only documents needed are asciiList, game components, the mainTest code and the music file